Cure hepatitis C

 For some people, hepatitis C is a short-term illness.
 But for more than half the people infected, untreated hepatitis C becomes a long-term and chronic infection.
 Although you may not feel sick, hepatitis C can result in serious health issues like cirrhosis of the liver and liver cancer.

-Treatments vary based on your medical history and insurance coverage, but oral antiviral medications are easy to take, effective, and can be e-prescribed to your local pharmacy.
+Treatments vary based on your medical history and insurance coverage, but oral antiviral medications are easy to take, effective, and can be e-prescribed.

 FAQs About Treating Hepatitis C and Addiction